rails/rails/guides/source/routing.md

 end
 ```

-### Route Globbing and Wildcard Segments
+### Wildcard Segments

-Route globbing is a way to specify that a particular parameter should be matched to all the remaining parts of a route.
-For example:
+A route definition can have a wildcard segment, which is a segment prefixed with a star, such as`*other`:

 ```ruby
 get 'photos/*other', to: 'photos#unknown'
 ```

+Wildcard segments allow for something called "route globbing", which is a way to specify that a particular parameter (`*other` above) be matched to the remaining part of a route.

-This route would match `photos/12` or `/photos/long/path/to/12`, setting `params[:other]` to `"12"` or `"long/path/to/12"`.
-The segments prefixed with a star are called "wildcard segments".
+So the above route would match `photos/12` or `/photos/long/path/to/12`, setting `params[:other]` to `"12"` or `"long/path/to/12"`.

 Wildcard segments can occur anywhere in a route.
 For example: